Civil Guard (Spain): Music Unit

-The Music Unit of the Civil Guard (Unidad de Música de la Guardia Civil) is the military band of the Civil Guard and is one of multiple in the Armed Forces.
+The Music Unit of the Civil Guard (Unidad de Música de la Guardia Civil) is the military band of the Civil Guard and is one of several in the Armed Forces.
 It is officially part of the guard's General Directorate.
 Since its creation in 1844, it has had musical infantry and cavalry formations through various ranks.
-Only the Civil Guard and the Royal Guard, as well as many Army cavalry and artillery units retained mounted bands with cavalry trumpeters at the time while the infantry of both the Army and Civil Guard had bugle bands then (formerly corps of drums composed of drummers and fifers).
-It was not until 19 November 1859 when a unified band appeared for the first time.
-Other bands would be formed throughout the years in both Madrid and Valdemoro.
+The Civil Guard, the Royal Guard, and many Army cavalry and artillery units retained mounted bands with cavalry trumpeters at the time, while the infantry of both the Army and Civil Guard had bugle bands then (formerly corps of drums composed of drummers and fifers).
+In 19 November 1859 a unified band appeared for the first time.
+Other bands were formed throughout the years in both Madrid and Valdemoro.
 In 1940, the first squads of Civil Guard musicians were officially approved and applications to join the official Civil Guard band were released in October 1941.
-In 1949, and as a consequence of the merger of the Carabineros Corps and the Civil Guard, their respective Music bands were also unified.
+In 1949, as a consequence of the merging of the Carabineros Corps and the Civil Guard, their Music bands were unified.
 These templates remained that way for over two decades when they were increased to adapt them to those of Army Music, forming two bands: one with 75 musicians attached to the General Directorate of the Corps and with 50 instrumentalists belonging to the Jefatura de Enseñanza.
-More recently, according to the resolutions of 28 June 2004 and 14 February 2006, the two music units were unified, constituting the current band which reports to the General Subdirectorate of Personnel and is administratively attached to the General Affairs Service.
+The resolutions of 28 June 2004 and 14 February 2006 unifed the two music units, becoming the current band, which reports to the General Subdirectorate of Personnel and is administratively attached to the General Affairs Service.

 A small mounted band is in service with the Security Group's Civil Guard Cavalry Squadron, with its barracks and stables in Valdemoro, administratively under the supervision of the Young Guardsmen's College.
 Unlike other mounted bands, they only use small fanfare trumpets (clarines de caballeria and trompetas bajas).
 They continue the traditions of the Civil Guard cavalry since its foundation.
 In 2022 the Mounted Band of the Civil Guard Cavalry Squadron finally received its own kettledrummer, bringing it in line with the Royal Guard's Mounted Band of the Royal Escort Squadron.

 Tricorn

-The element of uniformity that characterizes the Civil Guard is the tricorn, which is the official service's headgear in full and service dress uniforms.
-Other pieces of headgear such as peaked caps, berets or garrison caps are currently used in addition to this one.
-Throughout its history, other headwear of various types, colors and shapes have been used, including the Teresiana Kepi.
-Officially, it is known by the Civil Guard as the "black hat".
+The Civil Guard is characterised by its tricorn hat, officially called the "black hat" by the Civil Guard, the official headgear in full and service dress uniforms.
+Other pieces of headgear such as peaked caps, berets or garrison caps are also used.
+Throughout its history, other headwear of various types, colors and shapes have been used, including the Teresiana kepi.